 I, , in written contract with nursing instructor,

 , hereby agree to the following terms of assignment due to

 clinical absence on in course,

 semester.

-Make-up Activity/Project:
+1. Make-up Activity/Project:

+2. Activity/Project to include:

 3. Activity/Project Qualifiers:

-4. Due Date: To be turned in no later than npm on
+n pm on

 Date:

 Student Signature:

 Instructor Signature:

-Project successfully completed:

 Instructor Signature: